 This West African pear-shaped fruit has an inedible green (unripe), yellow (ripe), or red (ripe) pod, a cream-colored fleshy seed covering (aril), and three black seeds.

 Ackee cannot be consumed while unripe due to its high toxicity level.
 When the ackee fruit is ripe, it splits open to reveal the seeds.

 This delectable fruit is also found in Central Africa.
 It is high in vitamins and low in calories, making it ideal for a healthy lifestyle.
 Local names for it include Akee apple, Feso, Otousi, Ankye, and Gwanja kousa.

-Ackee can be eaten raw, but its delightfully nutty and slightly sweet taste make it an ideal fruit to cook with meats and other ingredients, or eaten fried.
+Ackee can be eaten raw, but its delightfully nutty and slightly sweet taste makes it an ideal fruit to cook with meats and other ingredients or eaten fried.

 8 – Plantain